Fabbbe/Fabbbe/README.md

 - 👋 Hi, I’m @Fabbbe
 - 👀 I’m interested in coding and computer graphics
-- 🌱 I’m currently studying IT-forensics and security
+- 🌱 I’m currently working in IT-security
 - 📫 You can reach me at fabian&lt;at&gt;fabbbe&lt;dot&gt;se

 <!---